 Lucy is known for her honest and comprehensive communication and her ability to establish the cause of the problem and treat it directly.
-Her experience and extensive post-graduate training enables her to provide fast pain relief and injury resolution to enable swift accomplishment of individual goals from being able to pick up the kids, sit in a long meeting or do an ironman triathlon.
+Her experience and extensive post-graduate training enable her to provide fast pain relief and injury resolution to enable swift accomplishment of individual goals from being able to pick up the kids, sit in a long meeting or do an Ironman triathlon.

-Lucy enjoys public speaking on topics she feels passionate about which include pain management and prevention, skiing and snowboarding, office health and marathon training and gets excellent feedback from her presentations and workshops.
+Lucy enjoys public speaking on topics she feels passionate about which include pain management and prevention, running and marathon training, skiing and snowboarding and office health and gets excellent feedback from her presentations and workshops.

-Sports specialisms: running (including marathon training,) skiing, cycling and racket sports.
+Sports specialisms: running and marathon training, skiing, cycling, and racket sports.